jellyfin/jellyfin.org/docs/general/server/media/external-files.md

 :::

-Additional flags can be appended to the filename (separated by the `.` delimiter) to add metadata.
+Additional flags can be appended to the file name (separated by the `.` delimiter) to add metadata.
 Supported metadata and flags are:

 - Default: `default`
   - Marks the stream as the default.